 The Office of Academic Advising (OAA) strives to help students achieve their potential as whole persons.
-Toward this end, professional advisers provide caring and timely individual guidance, connect students with resources, help students form relationships within the Wake Forest community, promote personal responsibility, and encourage an intentional personal journey.
-OAA assists students in choosing courses and making decisions both inside and outside of the classroom that reflect thoughtfulness, exploration, open-mindedness, creativity, appropriate risk-taking, and willingness to learn from challenges.
-The OAA also monitors student progress, aiming to intervene as early and proactively as possible when problems begin to arise.
+Toward this end, professional advisers provide caring and timely individual guidance, connect students with resources, help students form relationships within the Wake Forest community, promote personal responsibility and encourage an intentional personal journey.
+OAA assists students in choosing courses and making decisions both inside and outside of the classroom that reflect thoughtfulness, exploration, open-mindedness, creativity, appropriate risk taking and willingness to learn from challenges.
+The OAA also monitors student progress, aiming to intervene as early and proactively as possible when problems arise.

-OAA offers students the opportunity to meet with an Academic Counselor one-on-one while respecting privacy and confidentiality.
-Students are welcome to stop by Reynolda Hall 125 between 8:30 a.m. and 5:00 p.m. to see a counselor, or make an appointment in advance by calling 336.758.3320.
+OAA offers students the opportunity to meet with an academic counselor one-on-one while respecting privacy and confidentiality.
+Students are welcome to stop by Reynolda Hall 125 between 8:30 a.m. and 5 p.m. to see a counselor, or make an appointment in advance by calling (336) 758-3320.

 The Learning Assistance Center (LAC) provides academic counseling and peer tutoring.
 Academic counseling focuses on familiarizing the student with study, time management and organizational strategies that enable successful learning at the college level.
 A peer tutoring program offers students individual or group tutoring in many courses including the foreign languages.
 Peer tutors are available primarily for divisional classes.
 More information can be found in Reynolda Hall 117.

-The Math Center offers one-on-one peer math tutoring for Wake Forest students.
-Students may sign-up for a free appointment online.
-Students may make one appointment per day, and no more than two per week.
-Students may request standing appointments as well, which will reserve your appointment for the same day, same time and same tutor for the entire semester.
-Students who do not have an appointment are welcome to drop in Manchester Hall Suite 364 Monday through Thursday 12:00 p.m. to 5:00 p.m., Monday through Thursday 6:00 p.m. to 9:00 p.m., and Sunday 5:00 p.m. to 9:00 p.m.
+The Math Center offers both free one-on-one peer and group math tutoring for Wake Forest students.
+Students may sign up for appointments online.
+Students may make one appointment per day but no more than two per week.
+Students may request standing appointments, which will reserve an appointment for the same day, same time and same tutor for the entire semester.
+Students who do not have an appointment are welcome to drop by Manchester Hall 364 for group tutoring; hours are listed on the website.

-The Z. Smith Reynolds Library, fondly referred to as ZSR, is the main library on campus and provides a host of services available to help students succeed.
+Z. Smith Reynolds Library, fondly referred to as ZSR, is the main library on campus and provides a host of services to help you succeed.
 Through the ZSR website, you can access thousands of journals and DVDs, hundreds of research databases, as well as group study rooms that can be reserved.
-The Reference Desk on the fourth floor of the Wilson Wing is your place to go to learn how to use the library and its resources, as well as to meet with research subject specialists, or request a personal research session.
-The ZSR offers a 1.5 credit elective course that teaches you how to find, evaluate and use information.
+The Reference Desk on the fourth floor of the Wilson Wing is your place to go to learn how to use the library and its resources, as well as to meet with research subject specialists or to request a personal research session.
+ZSR offers a 1.5 credit elective course (LIB 100) that teaches you how to find, evaluate and use information.
 In addition, it maintains a host of online research tools, including citation guides and subject guides, explained in detail online.

-The Z. Smith Reynolds Library is the winner of the 2011 Excellence in Academic Libraries Award.
+Z. Smith Reynolds Library is the winner of the 2011 ACRL Excellence in Academic Libraries Award, a national citation.

-Be on the lookout for some signature events sponsored by and hosted in the ZSR that have become tradition at Wake Forest including Capture the Flag, Humans vs. Zombies and Wake the Library!
+Be on the lookout for some signature events sponsored by and hosted in ZSR that have become traditions at Wake Forest including Capture the Flag, Humans vs. Zombies, and Wake the Library!